plotly/conda-buildpack/README.md

 #### pip requirements

-Like when using the standard buildpack for python from Heroku, you can also still supply a `requirements.txt` file for [pip](https://github.com/pypa/pip) to process.
-In this way, you can install binary packages via conda for everything you can and still use pip for anything you can't.
+Like when using the standard `buildpack` for python from Heroku, you can also still supply a `requirements.txt` file for [pip](https://github.com/pypa/pip) to process.
+This allows you to install binary packages via `conda` when possible and still use pip for packages that are not available via `conda`.